Jeep Grand Cherokee Insurance Rates

 Rates are averaged for all Jeep Grand Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Affordable Jeep Grand Cherokee Insurance
+How to Find Low Cost Jeep Grand Cherokee Insurance

-The following is a brief review of the material that was touched on in this article.
+The following items are a review of the data touched on above.

-- Consumers who purchase higher liability limits will pay around $440 per year to increase from a 30/60 limit to a 250/500 level
+- Drivers who want additional liability coverage will pay approximately $460 annually to increase from a 30/60 limit to 250/500 limits

-- Teens are the costliest to insure, with premiums being up to $443 each month if full coverage is included
+- 16 to 18-year-old drivers are the costliest to insure, possibly costing $444 each month if they have full coverage

 Rate Tables and Charts